Crypto Times Logo Black

 Ethereum introduced its fee-burning mechanism with the London hard fork on August 5, 2021.
 Under EIP-1559, a base fee—dynamically adjusted based on block fullness—is permanently destroyed with every transaction.
 Tips paid to validators remain separate.

 Cumulative burns have reached approximately 5.35 million ETH as tracked by explorers such as beaconchain data.
 This figure reflects nearly five years of operation across a much larger and more mature network.
-Ethereum’s total supply stands near 120–122 million ETH, meaning the burns equate to roughly 4.4 percent of current supply.
+Ethereum’s total supply stands near 120–122 million ETH, meaning the burns equate to roughly 4.4% of current supply.

 The burn rate fluctuates with network demand.
 High-activity periods, such as NFT mints or DeFi surges, increase base fees and therefore burns.
 However, the mechanism does not involve active purchasing of ETH on the open market.
 It simply destroys a slice of fees that users would have paid anyway.
 Issuance from staking rewards continues, so net supply change depends on whether burns exceed new issuance on any given period.